 You may have the option to purchase your home on a shared ownership basis if you can’t afford the deposit or mortgage loan to buy the entire property

-Rent to buy properties typically charge an intermediate rent of around 80% of the current market rate.
-The following example shows how much you could save on an average priced home:
+Rent to Buy properties typically cost around 80% of the current market rent price for an equivalent home.
+The following example shows how much you could save on an average-priced home:

 Market rental: £1,000 a month